How to Build a Chrome Extension (The Easy Way and the Hard Way)

 Step 2: Find the pieces you need on PixieBrix’s marketplace

-Bricks are the building blocks used to create all kinds of extensions, from simple automation to more intricate processes.
+Bricks are the building blocks used to create all kinds of mods, from simple automation to more intricate processes.
 You’ll find bricks for all sorts of tools, so let’s pick an example.
 Say you wanted a way to automatically add contact information for a potential customer from any webpage into a tool where you could turn it into a lead.
 Here are just a few examples of bricks that could help you do this:

 Some bricks work directly with the tools in your stack, while others leverage platforms like Zapier to connect with thousands of integrations.
 Instead of coding their behavior from scratch, you can just find them on the marketplace and adapt them to your needs.

-While bricks are the individual components that make specific actions happen, blueprints can cover all sorts of functionality.
+While bricks are the individual components that make specific actions happen, mods can cover all sorts of functionality.
 You can find many of them on the PixieBrix marketplace already, and all you need to do is activate them to start using them.
-But if you can’t find a blueprint that works the way you need it to out of the box, you can use bricks from the marketplace to build your own.
+But if you can’t find a mod that works the way you need it to out of the box, you can use bricks from the marketplace to build your own.

-That means you don’t have to build your Chrome extension from scratch.
+That means you don’t have to build your Chrome mod from scratch.
 You don’t need to code every single behavior, and you don’t need to deal with creating manifests or any of that stuff.
 You grab the bricks you need, you put them together, and you’re done.

 Step 4: Do it again!